google/WebFundamentals/src/content/en/tools/chrome-user-experience-report/index.md

 history, have not set up a Sync passphrase, and have usage statistic reporting enabled.
 This population may not be representative of the broader user base for a particular origin and many origins may have population differences among each other.
-Further, this data does not account for users with different browsers.
+Further, this data does not account for users with different browsers and differences in browser adoption in different geographic regions.

 As a result, be careful with the types of conclusions being drawn when looking at a cross-section of origins, and when comparing individual origins: avoid